Laneway house: Affordability

 Like Toronto, housing affordability is an important issue in Vancouver, due to the high density of population in the city.

 While the EcoDensity Charter is no longer applicable in Vancouver due to the current council's updated strategies on affordability and Greenest City initiatives, initial concerns around laneway housing and affordability that related to the EcoDensity Charter remain.
 The approach from the Charter was to increase the supply of housings to help moderate house prices and to reduce the living costs from transportation and energy.

+New housing policies in British Columbia

+As of 2023 in British Columbia, housing policy changes are coming that aim to simplify regulations, increase design choices, and promote Missing Middle Housing, making it easier to build laneway homes and navigate the permit process for a more inclusive and adaptable housing landscape.